AnnieP211/AnnieP211.github.io/projects/XRIO.md

 I provided structured game review and design feedback to improve the game’s effectiveness as a learning tool.
 I created a clear pros-and-cons analysis that identified issues such as unclear progression, exploitable mechanics, bugs, and inconsistent guidance, and paired each issue with concrete suggestions like clearer objectives, stronger feedback cues, and accessibility improvements.
 I also evaluated mechanics, environment design, and reward systems, highlighting strengths such as visual storytelling and intuitive interactions while helping developers see where targeted changes could improve player understanding, engagement, and skill development.
+Their Game released that summer!: https://store.steampowered.com/app/2836300/3D_Skills_Start_Here/

 Here is some code....